 But before you bring over a male you need to have checked whether your female is ready in terms of age, weight and body size.
 Even though your cat is in heat, if she has a low body weight, don’t allow her to mate because your cat might be at risk of a problematic pregnancy, retardation or failure to nurture kittens as a result of premature delivery.

-The right age for a female cat to breed is between 18 and 24 months and 18 months for a male.
+The right age for breeding your cat is between 18 and 24 months for a female and 18 months for a male.
 A male has to have reached puberty and be ready to breed as well.

 During mating, your cat will scream and try to run off.
 This is because cat sex is painful.
 The male cat has a barbed penis with hook-like features, these are what cause pain to the female.
 In order to finish the mating successfully, the male might grab the female’s neck until he is done.